QuadSpinner/Gaea-Docs/source/Guide/03-Using-Gaea/01-Create-Shapes.md

 title: Create with Primitives
 ---

-CG applications use primitives, such as cubes and spheres, to create basic geometry.
-Gaea being a terrain software uses geological primitives such as @Mountain, @Range, and @Crater.
+Gaea is a terrain software that utilizes geological primitives, such as @Mountain, @Ridge, and
+@Crater, to create basic geometry.
+Unlike traditional CG applications that rely on geometric primitives like cubes and spheres, Gaea allows users to generate more natural, realistic landscapes through the use of geological primitives.
+This unique approach to terrain creation allows users to easily create stunning, complex environments that are full of detail and variation.

 ## Procedural Primitives